natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/SA.342L%20Gazelle.md

 == Description ==
 <!-- ''In the description, the first part should be about the history of and the creation and combat usage of the helicopter, as well as its key features.
 In the second part, tell the reader about the helicopter in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
-The '''{{Specs|name}}'''(commonly known as 小羚羊 by the name Gazelle) is a rank {{Specs|rank}} Chinese utility helicopter {{Battle-rating}}.
-It was introduced in [[Update "Drone Age"]].
+The '''{{Specs|name}}''' (commonly known as 小羚羊; Gazelle) was one of the PLA purchases from France during the improving relationships to western countries in the 1980s.
+While the PLAGF planned for an Army Aviation Corps, there were no reliable attack helicopters available from either domestic or import means, thus to introduce some "attack helicopters" for evaluation and persuade officials to establish the Aviation Corps, Aérospatiale approached PLAGF for the sales of the Gazelle and its HOT ATGM as the first armed helicopter for PLAGF (Z-5 and imported Mi-6 were not planned to be weaponized).
+Eight Gazelles made it to Mainland China by the late 1980s as armed scout helicopters and the testbed for heliborne ATGMs.
+They were mostly used as OPFOR attack helicopters during exercises, and are now likely used by aviation academies of the PLA as training helicopters thanks to its good flight characteristics.

-One of the earliest European purchases of Mainland China during the 1980s and their earliest "attack" helicopter that installed ATGMs, the name "gazelle" might not sound threatening, but it can still fight back with its limited payload including ATGMs and pair of rocket pods, as well as machine gun pods.
+Introduced in [[Update "Drone Age"]] alongside the initial Chinese helicopter tech tree, the SA.342L Gazelle was one of the earliest European purchases of Mainland China during the 1980s and their earliest "attack" helicopter that installed ATGMs.
+While the name "gazelle" might not sound threatening, it can still fight back with its limited payload including ATGMs and a pair of rocket pods, as well as machine gun pods, while evading enemy threats with its swift mobility.

 == General info ==
 === Flight performance ===